Twelve Core Challenges and Fifty Rapid Responses

 Response

-Because stability in one jurisdiction does not resolve structural uncertainty in the other.
-The status quo secures governance in the South while leaving the North constitutionally unresolved.
+Stability in one jurisdiction does not resolve structural uncertainty in the other.
+The status quo supports governance in the South while leaving the North constitutionally unresolved.

 29. How does this differ from devolution, and does it dilute unity or amount to joint authority?